Harbor Bridge Project

-The Harbor Bridge Project (or New Harbor Bridge or US 181 Harbor Bridge) is the replacement of the existing through arch bridge that crosses the Corpus Christi Ship Channel, which serves the Port of Corpus Christi in Corpus Christi, Texas, with a modern cable-stayed bridge design.
+The Harbor Bridge Project (or New Harbor Bridge or US 181 Harbor Bridge) was the replacement of the existing through arch bridge that crosses the Corpus Christi Ship Channel, which serves the Port of Corpus Christi in Corpus Christi, Texas, with a modern cable-stayed bridge design.
 The route will connect with SH 286 (the Crosstown Expressway) at its southern terminus and US 181 on the north.
-Groundbreaking on construction took place on August 8, 2016 and was scheduled to be completed by the spring of 2020, but was extensively delayed due to engineering and design issues, and is tentatively planned to be completed in 2025.
+Groundbreaking on construction took place on August 8, 2016 and was scheduled to be completed by the spring of 2020, but was extensively delayed by engineering and design issues, and opened to traffic on June 28, 2025.

 History

 Planning for the bridge began in 2003 to address the maintenance and safety issues of the existing Corpus Christi Harbor Bridge as well as provide long term access to the Port of Corpus Christi to larger ship vessels (including Panamax).
 Texas Department of Transportation (TxDOT) awarded developer Flatiron/Dragados with the design–build contract for the project.
 The old bridge will be demolished upon project completion.